joedolson/my-calendar/src/readme.txt

 * Change event timestamps to use a real UTC timestamp for reference.
 * Switch from using date() to gmdate().
 * Conformance with latest WordPress PHPCS ruleset.
+* New filter: mc_get_users.
+Use custom arguments to get users.
 * Bug fix: Misc.
 ARIA/id relationships broken.
 * Bug fix: remote locations sometimes pulled from local database.
 * Bug fix: Long-standing issues in user input settings.